simeononsecurity/simeononsecurity.ch/content/articles/decoding-slow-cpu-performance_-causes-and-solutions/index.en.md

 ### Inadequate power supply

 An inadequate power supply can significantly impact CPU performance and overall system stability.
-When the power supply does not provide enough power to meet the demands of the CPU and other components, it can lead to various issues:
+When the power supply doesn't provide enough power to meet the demands of the CPU and other components, it can lead to various issues:

 * **Frequent system crashes** due to insufficient power to run the CPU at its optimal performance level.
 * **Reduced processing speed** as the CPU may not receive enough power to operate at its maximum frequency.
 * **Instability and random shutdowns** when the power supply fails to deliver consistent power to the CPU and other components.

 To ensure optimal CPU performance, it is important to have a power supply that can meet the power requirements of the system.
 Upgrading to a higher wattage power supply can help alleviate issues caused by an inadequate power supply.
-Additionally, checking the power supply's efficiency rating and ensuring it is compatible with the system's components can also contribute to better CPU performance.
+Also, checking the power supply's efficiency rating and ensuring it is compatible with the system's components can also contribute to better CPU performance.

 > Tip: When upgrading the power supply, consider factors such as the system's power requirements, the efficiency rating, and the quality of the power supply to ensure reliable and stable power delivery.